This post on the lightweight stroller is sponsored by Delta Children, but all opinions are 100% my own.

 - The Clutch is cheaper!
 For a lightweight travel stroller that feels safer and easier to use, why would I pay more for another product that I like less??

-If you’re looking for a jogging stroller, the Clutch is definitely not what you want (although Delta Children has some GREAT options for joggers!).
-But if you are looking for a lightweight, inexpensive, easily foldable stroller to take with you when you travel -- that fits into a bag that’s the size of your PURSE -- then the Clutch is what you need!
+If you’re looking for a jogging stroller, the Clutch is definitely not what you want (although Delta Children has some GREAT options for jogging strollers for a long walk and workout!).
+But if you are looking for a lightweight, inexpensive, easily foldable stroller to take with you when you travel – that fits into a bag that’s the size of your PURSE – then the Clutch is what you need!

 Have you tried the Clutch Stroller yet?
 Will you be taking it on your next vacation?